A Healthy Bladder is a Happy Bladder

 It’s important to maintain good bladder health as it plays a key role in the functioning of your body.
 The bladder is a collapsible muscular pouch that sits behind the pubic bone in the lower pelvis.
 It is connected to the kidneys with a tubes called ureters.
 It is also connected to the outside of the body by one tube called the urethra that opens through the tip of the penis or above the vagina.

 The bladder stores urine that is made in the kidneys until release from the body.
 The bladder capacity varies from 300ml to more than 600 ml.
-The urine varies in concentration of sodium, ammonia, urea, and other substances that maintain the blood and body’s concentration of minerals, maintains pH, and eliminates waste products.
+The urine varies in the concentration of sodium, ammonia, urea, and other substances that maintain the blood and body’s concentration of minerals, maintains pH and eliminates waste products.